oskar-flores/config-puppet/README.md

 Here's how to run this:
  clone the repo, and from the repo root just type in a privileged console
     ```puppet apply --modulepath ./modules manifests/site.pp```

-## Masterless Features

-* storeconfigs still works; requires MySQL if you want nodes to actually share
-  data (sqlite is local to each puppet node in masterless)
-* files can come from the local puppet, too.
-You just need to ship them to
-  /etc/puppet/modules or wherever your moduledir is.